 Liam Plunkett joined Yorkshire aged just 27 ahead of the 2013, although many sceptics believed that his best years were behind him.
-After two impressive campaigns in the White Rose shirt, those views have surely been revised.
+After two Championship medals in the White Rose shirt and a return to England colours, those views have surely been revised.

-For someone so young, he had already had quite some career with titles and England appearances in both Test and one-day cricket behind him.
+For someone so young, he had already had quite some career with titles and England appearances in Test, one-day and Twenty20 cricket behind him.

 They were confident that their new acquisition could recapture the kind of form that saw him take 49 Championship wickets in 2009 and regain his place in the England side to boot.